rlivingsus/misc/heart.md

 ## New up top

+### 3.22 Dr. Calvin Yeang San Diego talk regarding lp(a)

+- 90% determined by Genes with kids 50% chance to inherit
+- LP(a) causal lifely of OxPL oxidized phospholipids pro inflamation and calcification
+- Coronary Calcium Score (CAC) lower is better for LP(a)
+- Statins can actually raise LP(a)
+- -Does Niacin reduce LP(a).
+Yes but no benefit to CVD.
+Niacin 2g and Apheresis helps lower LP(a) however does it reduce CVD.
+Wont know for a couple of years.
+Pelacarsen and Olipasiran clinical trials.
+Note that Niacin is linked to an increase risk of bleeding, diabetes, and death.
+AKA Vitamin B3
+- Continue with healthy lifestyle/exercise, good body weight, non smoke, etc...
+- PCSK9 inhibitors can reduce LP(a) modestly
+- Lipoprotein Apheresis can reduce LP(a) ~70% but my LDL is ~60 when it needs to be above 100 for insurance to cover.
+- Does low carb diet reduce Lp(a)? possibly doesn't hurt to try :)
+- CRP testing? sensitive marker (someone recovering by cold can have elevation here)

 ### 3.22.22 Notes and Dr. Penn and Lipid lab results

 Are all Fats Bad for You?